The InCountry Data Residency for Salesforce package lets you configure the required data regulation policies for

 When complete, click Save.

-When you change the country for a specific data regulation policy of the object, the InCountry for Salesforce app performs data migration to the newly selected country.
+When you change the country for a specific data regulation policy of the object, the InCountry Data Residency for Salesforce package performs data migration to the newly selected country.
 Please consider this while modifying settings of the data regulation policy.

 Deleting the data regulation policy